Neck Pain: Symptoms, Causes and Treatments

 Therapy

-• Physiotherapy can teach proper posture, alignment, and neck exercises, along with using techniques like heat, ice, and electric stimulation to ease pain and prevent future issues.
+• Physiotherapy can teach proper posture, alignment, and neck exercises, as well as techniques like heat, ice, and electric stimulation to ease pain and prevent future issues.

-• Transcutaneous electrical nerve stimulation (TENS) involves placing electrodes on the skin near painful areas to deliver small electrical impulses for pain relief.
+• Transcutaneous electrical nerve stimulation (TENS) involves placing electrodes on the skin near painful areas to deliver small electrical impulses to relieve pain.

 • Traction, supervised by medical and physical therapy experts, uses weights, pulleys, or an air bladder to gently stretch the neck, offering relief, particularly for nerve root irritation.

-If your neck pain interferes with your usual daily activities and the following conditions persist, you must see your doctor
+If your pain interferes with your usual daily activities and the following conditions persist, you must see your doctor.

 • The pain started after a car accident or injury.